 - (1) 6’ x 24” table

-*Not included for 20’ x 20’ or larger island booths.
+*May not be included for 20’ x 20’ or larger island booths depending on floor placement and configuration.

 - Branded Table Linen